 Plan Sheet (PDF) Archiving

-Contract plans (PDFs) that are submitted to the traffic-roadway section for drawing numbers or final approval (see chapter 2) are archived by the traffic-roadway section in FileNet.
+Contract plans (PDFs) that are submitted to the traffic engineering section for drawing numbers or final approval (see chapter 2) are archived by the traffic engineering section in FileNet.
 Multiple versions of same drawing number may be available, with the most current version noted.
 See Figure 21-68 for example of how to access the versions.

-Revised plans (see section 21.13) require a traffic-roadway section review and approval block signature.
-When that PDF is submitted to traffic-roadway section, it will be archived in FileNet.
+Revised plans (see section 21.13) require a traffic engineering section review and approval block signature.
+When that PDF is submitted to traffic engineering section, it will be archived in FileNet.

-As-construct plans (see section 21.14) do not require a traffic-roadway section review or any digital signatures, but the PDF should be submitted to traffic-roadway section to allow for archiving in FileNet.
+As-construct plans (see section 21.14) do not require a traffic engineering section review or any digital signatures, but the PDF should be submitted to traffic engineering section to allow for archiving in FileNet.